Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 **For a 4 axis palletized robot (closed chain) this naming is used:**
 (like ABB IRB 460, Kuka KR 700, Fanuc M-410)

 The letters X, Y, Z, U are used.

-The axes need to be declared as rotational with the M584 R parameter.
+# M584 R

+In RRF, XYZUVW are linear axes by default and ABC rotational axes.
+This corresponds to CNC conventions.
+The defined axes for robot kinematics should be clarified as prismatic or rotational with the M584 settings, R meaning rotational.
+The reason is, RRF uses this information for some calculations like the distance calculation and uses different algorithms for prismatic and rotational axes.
+This clarification is only needed if the used letters differ from the default assignment.

 # G10 tool
 At the end of the last axis, a tool is attached.
 The robot's kinematics is calculation with the G10 offsets of the currently selected tool: